-This Code applies to all employees, officers and directors of Equifax.
+This Code applies to all employees, officers and directors of Equifax or at any Equifax business unit.
 Certain business partners, such as vendors, consultants, and temporary employees, serve as an extension of Equifax.
 They are expected to follow the spirit of the Code, as well as any applicable contractual provisions, when working on behalf of Equifax.